Nahbruhh/ansys_result_viewer/README.md

 - Upload or load example files
 - Visualize Displacement or Von Mises Stress
 - Export interactive HTML plot
-- Built with PyVista + Streamlit
+- Built with PyVista + Streamlit + PyDPF

 ## How to Run